MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 # Azure SQL and Microsoft SQL server Graph connectors

-The Microsoft SQL server or Azure SQL Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
+The Microsoft SQL Server or Azure SQL Graph connector allows your organization to discover and index data from an on-premises SQL Server database, or a database hosted in your Azure SQL instance in the cloud.
 The Graph connector indexes specified content into Microsoft Search.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

 > [!NOTE]
 > Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup instructions.

-This article is for anyone who configures, runs, and monitors a Azure SQL and Microsoft SQL server Graph connector.
+This article is for anyone who configures, runs, and monitors an Azure SQL and Microsoft SQL server Graph connector.
 It supplements the general setup process, and shows instructions that apply only for the Azure SQL and Microsoft SQL server Graph connector.
 This article also includes information about [Limitations](#limitations) for the Microsoft SQL server and Azure SQL connectors.

 ## Before you get started